uklotzde/gigtag/README.md

 unintentionally parsing arbitrary words from the preceding text as valid _gig tags_ (false positives).

-Separating the encoded _gig tags_ from the preceding text with a _newline_ character is the recommended and safest option to prevent parsing arbitrary text.
+Delimiting the encoded _gig tags_ from the preceding text with a _newline_ character is the safest option to prevent unintentionally parsing arbitrary text.
+Unfortunately, some tag editors like _QuodLibet_ (version 4.6.0) do not support multi-line text in tags very well.
+Therefore using a single space character `' '` as the delimiter between the preceding text and the encoded _gig tags_ is an acceptable workaround for ensuring maximum compatibility.

 ## Storage